osi-stmikplk/flarum-ext-indonesian/README.md

 Copyright 2016 Frans Allen

-Some of the code I took from `github.com/realodix/flarum-ext-indonesian` such as icons and some translations, I change it for the better.
-See https://github.com/realodix/flarum-ext-indonesian for more details.
+Some of the translations I took from `github.com/realodix/flarum-ext-indonesian` I change it and make it more better.
+See [flarum-ext-indonesian](https://github.com/realodix/flarum-ext-indonesian) by @realodix for more details.

 ### License